JeffSmith-ok/ERC20_Crowdsale_Contract/README.md

 Create the KaseiCoin deployer contract.

 Perform a real-world, pre-production test of your crowdsale.
-In order to do so, you will deploy the crowdsale to a local blockchain by using Remix, MetaMask, and Ganache.
+In order to do so, I will deploy the crowdsale to a local blockchain by using Remix, MetaMask, and Ganache.

-Record a short video or take several screenshots that show the deployed contract in action.
+I will record a short video or take several screenshots that show the deployed contract in action.

-Optional: Use OpenZeppelin to extend the functionality of your crowdsale contract by adding time restrictions, refund capabilities, and a cap for the number of tokens that may be created.
+I will, furthermore, use OpenZeppelin to extend the functionality of your crowdsale contract by adding time restrictions, refund capabilities, and a cap for the number of tokens that may be created.

 The photos below provide evidence of the contract execution.